turbonomic/virtualCluster/README.md

 ./_output/vCluster --topologyConf $topology --turboConf $turbo --targetConf $target --logtostderr --v 3

-Note: in case of updating dependency, run glide before compiling it: glide update --strip-vendor
+Note: in case of updating dependency, run glide before compiling it:
+## update the version of turbo-go-sdk in glide.yaml first if necessary
+glide update --strip-vendor
 ```

-**turbo** is a json file about the settings of the OpsMgr, [example](https://github.com/songbinliu/virtualCluster/blob/master/conf/turbo.json);
+**turbo** is a json file about the settings of the OpsMgr, [example](https://github.com/turbonomic/virtualCluster/blob/master/conf/turbo.json);

-**target** is a json file about settings of generated cluster for OpsMgr, [example](https://github.com/songbinliu/virtualCluster/blob/master/conf/target.json);
+**target** is a json file about settings of generated cluster for OpsMgr, [example](https://github.com/turbonomic/virtualCluster/blob/master/conf/target.json);

-**topology** is the configuration file about the virtual cluster to be generated, [example](https://github.com/songbinliu/virtualCluster/blob/master/conf/topology.conf).
+**topology** is the configuration file about the virtual cluster to be generated, [example](https://github.com/turbonomic/virtualCluster/blob/master/conf/topology.conf).

 # Topologies
 Different topologies will trigger different actions from OpsMgr.